-The Unified SDK provides a more conversational approach to mobile support, giving your customer a much more interactional experience using Chat, Answer Bot and Support, rather than just filling form out.
+The Unified SDK provides a more conversational approach to mobile support, giving your customer a much more interactional experience using Chat, Zendesk bots, and Support, rather than just filling form out.
 This latter approach is still possible using the Support SDK.

 The Unified SDK acts as the front-end layer through which an end user interacts with the mobile classic SDKs.
 As an integrator, you configure the Unified SDK with the SDKs you want it to use.
 Each SDK exposes an engine that can be passed to the Unified SDK at start time, meaning that you can use one or multiple products simultaneously in the same UI.
 For instructions on how to use the SDKs together:

 Chat SDK and Support SDK can also be used as a standalone implementation in your application.
 Please note that all the SDKs compatible with Unified are intended for your customers' usage only, not for your agents.

 Note: The package name of the UI of the Classic SDKs is